Chittu13/Chittu13/README.md

 </h1>

 Hey there!
-I'm __Mr.NoOne__, a passionate cybersecurity professional specializing in penetration testing and bug bounty hunting. :lock:
+I'm __Mr.NoOne__, a cybersecurity professional specializing in penetration testing and bug bounty hunting. :lock:

 - :octocat: I'm an active GitHub user, and you can find some of my featured repositories below.